Zkswap Finance Announces 4 New Features That Boost The DEX User Experience

 About zkSwap Finance

 zkSwap Finance launched in February 2023 with the mission to“develop a unique and sustainable product that stands the test of time.”
-Behind the project is a professional team of blockchain network specialists, technologists, entrepreneurs, and engineers who come from various backgrounds and possess various skills.
+Behind the project is a professional team of blockchain network specialists, technologists, entrepreneurs, and engineers who come from various backgrounds and possess a broad range of skills.

 Three of the zkSwap Finance co-founders passed KYC procedures with CertiK.
 The latter is one of the industry's most reliable security ranking platforms, and it also gave zkSwap Finance a 93.04 security scor .
 The KYC Silver Badge received from CertiK is a testament to the project's intentions as expressed by its CEO, Ryan Yang: